Tmw/tiemenwaterreus.com/content/posts/linear-regression-elixir-phoenix-liveview-II.md

 The function definition above has three parameters.
 The first one is the event name, followed by the parameters of that event and lastly the socket which holds our state and causes the template to re-render if anything changes.

 All this function does is print out the parameters when the `"add_point"` event comes in.
-Lets try it out by refreshing the page and clicking anywhere on the SVG element.
+Let's try it out by refreshing the page and clicking anywhere on the SVG element.
 The terminal running your Phoenix app should now show something along the lines of:

 ```bash
 params: %{